black and white bed linen

 Terrestrial animals are dependent on the plant life for food, but plants also provide shelter against harsh weather conditions.
 Mosses typically grow in wet places, but can also retain a lot of water for long periods, so any animal that is vulnerable to drought will benefit from living within a moss habitat.
 Springtails typically thrive very well among mosses and can reach densities of up to 1 million individuals per square meter of moss.
 Similarly, the algal mats crated by Prasiola crispa can support high numbers of springtails due to the microclimate but also because the algal mat is used as a food source by springtails.

 The mites living in Antarctica have a thick outer shell and are well suited to cope with dry conditions.
-This is probably one of the reasons why they thrive well among lichen fell fields, where they consumer algae, lichens or prey upon other animals.
+This is probably one of the reasons why they thrive well among lichen fell fields, where they consume algae, lichens or prey upon other animals.

 Not all Antarctic terrestrial animals are associated with plant life and instead are more often found underneath rocks, where they find shelter against dehydration, frost and UV light.
 They most likely feed on microbial mats or algal growth at the rock edge.